DON’T LEAVE NOW!

 - On which page your site visitors spend the most time?

-Use Google Analytics to determine what areas of your site visitors spend the most time.
+Use Google Analytics to determine what areas of your site visitors spend the most time in.
 A typical Google Analytics page heatmap is a visual representation of the amount and intensity of traffic on your website.
 It provides insight into what visitors are viewing, clicking, scrolling through – all in an effort to help you optimize their experience with your site.
 This will help you find pages that need more attention or should be removed from the campaign.

 Analyzing the page heatmap to determine how your site visitors behave on the page will help you create a more engaging online experience.
 For instance, if you see that people are scrolling through some pages more than others, then it might be worth including those in future campaigns as an option for engagement.